Wire Erosion – Impeller Splining

 An impellers job is to change kinetic energy into pressure energy, so velocity is exchanged for pressure.
 Energy is transferred from the motor that works the pump to the fluid being pumped.
 The impeller increases the pressure and flow of the fluid.
 The negative pressure draws the fluid into the impeller and because it is rotating it is pushed out due to the centrifugal force from the impeller.

 Inside each impeller are gear like teeth which create the impeller spline which the drive shaft fits into.
 To make the impellers with the splines this project involved impeller splining.
 Our clients required a critical surface finish.

 Work Carried Out:

-With this project, to ensure we achieved the critical surface finish, 3 cuts were required.
-The first cut removed the waste piece as can be seen in one of the photographs.
-The secondary and tertiary cuts improved the accuracy of the cut and surface finish, due to the required fit between the male and female parts.
+To achieve the critical surface finish needed, 3 cuts were required.
+The initial cut removed the waste piece as can be seen in one of the photographs.
+As a result of the required fit between the male and female parts secondary and tertiary cuts were then made in order to improve the accuracy of both the cut and surface finish.

 The same process can be repeated as many times as is needed by the machines that we use.
 With this project it meant that an impeller could be created numerous times so there was very good repeatability in size etc.